Four Seasons Beverly Hills Wilshire Los Angeles, USA

 Not really needing much of an introduction, Los Angeles or rather L.A to give it its more recognised trademark name is more a symbol of the States than a city.

-The second most populated in USA behind New York, this area is synonymous with movie stars, motion pictures and music and has been attracting fans to her buzzing streets long before that 1990s cult film, Pretty Woman hit our screens.
+Los Angeles offers a luxurious lifestyle like no other, the second most populated in USA behind New York, this area is synonymous with movie stars, motion pictures and music and has been attracting fans to her buzzing streets long before that 1990s cult film, Pretty Woman hit our screens.

 And can you blame them?
 Home to “LA-LA” land’s most iconic district of Hollywood, this big-ticket town holds some of America’s most fashionable postcodes (or zip codes to be culturally correct), including everyone’s favourite, Beverley Hills 90210.
 Venue to the movie industry calendar’s most desirable evening, The Oscars, film aficionados will be wide eyed with the endless memorabilia on offer and will be in with more than a sporting chance of catching a glimpse of their idols.
 Or at the very least following in their footsteps with a stroll along the acclaimed Hollywood Boulevard appropriately known as the ‘Walk of Fame’.